alphagov/paas-team-manual/docs/team/working_practices.md

 details).

-By default, git will look for a secret key in your local keyring that exactly matches your configured committer name and email address (eg `Testy McTest <test@example.com>`).
+By default, git will look for a secret key in your local keyring that exactly matches your configured committer name and email address (such as `Testy McTest <test@example.com>`).
 If this is not sufficient, you can configure the signing key that git will use: